Water and Environment Congratulatory Message

 Learn More

-The Water Management and Development Project (WMDP) – Component 2.2 was a vital...
+The Integrated Water Management and Development Project (IWMDP) is a Seven (7) y...

 The Ministry of Water and Environment is committed to avoiding, minimizing, and mitigating adverse environmental and social impacts associated with its projects, as well as adopting a gender-sensitive and gender-equitable approach for all its projects.